szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 217:** Add Stygian Fury (Elden Ring - Rivers of Blood; katana)

-This adds a new +3 katana that deals slashing and fire damage, and has a chance to poison on contact, which can make targets suffer a slight case of blood boil if they're poisoned too quickly.
+This adds a new +3 katana that deals extra fire damage, and has a chance to poison on contact, which can make targets suffer a slight case of blood boil if they're poisoned consecutively three times.
 Available for BG2EE and Cespenar can upgrade it to +5.

 **Component 220:** Add Harp Bow (Elden Ring - Harp Bow; shortbow)